What happens when companies become too AI-pilled?

 Quick Take

-Box founder Aaron Levie warns of 'AI psychosis' as companies like ClickUp cut 22% of their workforce for AI agents.
-Layoffs in 2026 are nearing those of 2025, highlighting a disconnect between decision-makers and job realities.
+Aaron Levie, founder of Box, warns of 'AI psychosis' as companies like ClickUp cut 22% of their workforce for AI agents.
+The trend of tech layoffs in 2026 is already approaching the total for 2025, highlighting a disconnect between decision-makers and the realities of jobs being replaced.

 Key Points

-- ClickUp has reduced its workforce by 22% due to AI integration.
+- ClickUp has reduced its workforce by 22% due to AI agents.

-- The term 'AI psychosis' describes the over-reliance on AI for job functions.
+- The term 'AI psychosis' describes the overestimation of AI's capabilities.

 Want this in your inbox every morning?